SchmidtRichard/Authentication-Security/README.md

     } else {
       /*
       If the user has been found in the DB
-      Check if the password is correct, if correct render the secrets page */
+      Check if the password is correct, if correct render to the secrets page */
       if (foundUser) {
+        /*
+        bcryptjs Hash function - now compare the hash inside the DB with the hashed version of the user's password entered by the user

-        // Load hash from your password DB. bcrypt.compare(password, foundUser.password, function(err, result) {
+        // Load hash from your password DB. bcrypt.compare("B4c0/\/", hash, function(err, res) {
+          // res === true
+        });

+        compare the password ("B4c0/\/") entered by the user against the hash (hash) one stored in the DB

+        Rename the res to result inside the call back function so it does not get confused with the res we are trying to use
+        */
+        bcrypt.compare(password, foundUser.password, function(err, result) {
+          /*
+          if the result of the comparison is equals to true, then the password after hashing with the salt is equal to the hash we get stored the DB, then it means the user got the correct login password, then res.render the secrets page */
           if (result === true) {
             res.render("secrets");
           }